How to use herbs at home

 Skin soothing herbs: chamomile, oats, calendula, marshmallow, chickweed.

 Once you are familiar with the different herbs and their properties, you can add them to pretty much anything you want.
 Some examples include; bath teas, bath salts, homemade potpourri, or even baby products!
+Think of it like trying to sneak more veggies into your finicky kids' diets by adding them to everything in ways they may not notice.

-As mentioned above, both chamomile and calendula are categorized as skin soothing herbs- making them the perfect combination to use in baby products!
+As mentioned above, both chamomile and calendula are categorized as skin soothing herbs - making them the perfect combination to use in baby products!
 Here is a bit more information about these amazing herbs:

-Chamomile has many benefits; it is both relaxing and skin-soothing
+Chamomile is both relaxing and skin-soothing

 People use chamomile to treat irritation from chest colds, slow-healing wounds, abscesses, gum inflammation, and skin conditions such as psoriasis, eczema, chickenpox, and diaper rash.